 Wash about a kilo of berries and break off the stalks.

 Use a powerful blender such as this one to macerate the rosehips.
 They should be in small pieces, not a mush.
 Add water to the rosehips to make it easier work for your blender.
-If you don’t have a blender, you can get one here.(commission link)
+If you don’t have a blender, you can .(commission link) get one here

 The chopped rosehips should be put into a pan of boiling water as quickly as possible as the vitamin C begins to break down as soon as the rosehips are damaged.
 The quantities are not too important but the consistency should be soup like with more rosehip than water.